Loch Ewe: Ancient Mariner folklore

 In his compendium of folk and faerie (encounters with the Daoine Sìth race) tales of the mainland, Sir George Douglas records that the ancestral dialogues and mythological apologues of the Scottish peasantry, and the folkish customs employed in recounting them, "still linger in the remote western islands of Barra; where, in the long winter nights, the people would gather in crowds to listen to those whom they considered good exponents of the art.
 At an earlier date, – but still, at that time [in the mid twentieth century], within living memory, – the custom survived at Poolewe in Ross-shire where the young people were used to assemble [sic] at night to hear the old ones recite the tales which they had learned from their fore-fathers.
 Here, and at earlier dates in other parts of the country also, the demand for stories would further be supplied by travelling pedlars, or by gaberlunzie men, or pauper wandering musicians and entertainers, or by the itinerant shoemaker or tailor – 'Whip-the-Cat' as he was nicknamed, – both of which last were accustomed to travel through thinly-populated country districts, in the pursuit of their calling, and to put up for the night at farm-houses, – where, whilst plying their needles, they would entertain the company with stories.

 "The arrival of one of these story-tellers in a village was an important event.
 As soon as it became known, there would be a rush to the house where he was lodged, and every available seat – on bench, table, bed, beam, or the floor – would quickly be appropriated.
 And then, for hours together – just like some first-rate actor on a stage – the story-teller would hold his audience spell-bound.
 During his recitals, the emotions of the reciter were occasionally very strongly excited, as were also those of his listeners, who at one time would be on the verge of tears, at another give way to laughter.
 There were many of these listeners, by the way, who believed firmly in all the extravagances narrated.

 And such rustic scenes as these, as I [will show], have by no means been without their marked upon Scottish literature."

 Dialect

-Ross-shire dialect English is spoken in Red Point (nearby Gairloch) and Poolewe.
+The Ross-shire dialect of Highland English is spoken in Red Point (nearby Gairloch) and Poolewe.
 It is "somewhat similar to that of the Southern Hebridean [Harris and Barra] dialects."
 Pre-aspiration involves "a very distinct and long h, often with a slight velar friction; though this h is different from x, which has more friction, and there exist such pairs as bohk 'a buck' boc ~bcxk 'poor' bochd.
 When the occlusive is palatal, h is not affected by the palatality."